 Checklist Item 3 – Windows and Doors

-If your pool has windows overlooking, they must not open more than 100mm.
+If your pool has windows overlooking the pool area, they must not open more than 100mm.
 If you have a door from your Residence that opens directly into your pool enclosure, you need to seek guidance from an accredited certifier before you make any changes to your pool enclosure.
 If you do not have compliant separation of the Residence from the swimming pool, you will need to comply with the current Standard; the opportunity to apply the older standard would be lost.

 Checklist Item 4 – Non-Climbable Zone (NCZ)

 According to standard AS1926.1-2012 Standard, a Non-Climbable Zone is necessary to make sure that child’s access to the swimming pool is restricted.
 There are up to five non climbable zones and 1-2 clear zones within a pool enclosure.

 For example, all swimming pools have a 900mm Non-Climbable Zone around the outside of the pool fence that extends in both an upward and downward direction.
 There shouldn’t be any potential footholds like gate hinges, chairs, shrubs, trees, ladders, pot plants and other objects or changes in ground level that your kids can climb on easily.